Calculate cancellation rate and increase seller performance – tips for Amazon sellers (including calculation formula)

 What is cancellation?

 Basically, the cancellation rate indicates how many planned bookings or transactions were ultimately canceled in relation to all planned bookings or transactions.
 But what does canceled mean at Amazon?
-Cancellation has a different meaning here.
-At Amazon, the cancellation rate (or cancellation rate) is the number of cancellations made by the online seller in the last seven days.
+Cancellation has a meaning here that is different.
+At Amazon, the cancellation rate (or cancellation rate) is the number of cancellations by the online retailer in the last seven days.

-What should the cancellation rate before fulfillment be for an (Amazon) seller?
+What should the cancellation rate be before fulfilling an (Amazon) retailer?

-To avoid account suspension, the cancellation rate must be below 2.5%.
-However, in a healthy online business that has its inventory management under control, it tends to be closer to 0%.
+In order to avoid account suspension, the cancellation rate must be below 2.5%.
+However, in a healthy business in online retail that has its inventory management under control, it tends to be closer to 0%.

 What are the disadvantages of a high cancellation rate in e-commerce?

-A high cancellation rate is disadvantageous, especially for Amazon sellers.
-On one hand, cancellations not only mean a loss of revenue for the sellers but also for the e-commerce platform itself, as both lose commissions on the sale.
-They also lead to dissatisfaction among customers, which may cause them to refrain from making further purchases and turn to the competition instead.
+A high cancellation rate is disadvantageous – especially for Amazon retailers.
+On the one hand, cancellations not only mean a loss of revenue for the retailers but also for the e-commerce platform itself, as both lose commissions on the sale.
+However, they also lead to dissatisfaction among customers, which causes them to refrain from further purchases and instead turn to the competition.

 What can I do to keep my cancellation rate low?

 Most cancellations by sellers are due to empty stock.
-Therefore, invest time and energy in solid inventory management or find a tool or service provider that can handle this task for you.
+Therefore, invest time and energy in solid inventory management or find a tool or service provider that takes care of this task for you.

 Image credits in the order of the images: © Александр Байду – stock.adobe.com